Eyevinn/mp4ff/README.md

 ## Example code

 Example code is available in the `examples` directory.
-The examples are:
+The examples and their functions are:

-1. `initcreator` which creates typical init segments (ftyp + moov) for video and audio
+1. `initcreator` creates typical init segments (ftyp + moov) for video and audio
-2. `resegmenter` which reads a segmented file (CMAF track) and resegments it with other segment durations
+2. `resegmenter` reads a segmented file (CMAF track) and resegments it with other segment durations using `fullSample`
-3. `segmenter` which takes a progressive mp4 file and creates init and media segments from it.
+3. `segmenter` takes a progressive mp4 file and creates init and media segments from it.
     This tool has been extended to support generation of segments with multiple tracks as well as reading and writing `mdat` in lazy mode
 4. `multitrack` parses a fragmented file with multiple tracks
 5. `decrypt-cenc` decrypts a segmented mp4 file encrypted in `cenc` mode

 ## Stability
 The APIs should be fairly stable, but minor non-backwards-compatible changes may happen until version 1.

 ## Specifications
-The main specification for the MP4 file format is the ISO Base Media File Format (ISOBMFF) standard ISO/IEC 14496-12 6'th edition 2020.
+The main specification for the MP4 file format is the ISO Base Media File Format (ISOBMFF) standard ISO/IEC 14496-12 6th edition 2020.
 Some boxes are specified in other standards, as should be commented in the code.

 ## LICENSE